 I’m not able to upload the sketch to the ESP32

-If you are having problems following the steps of the guide to upload the sketches to the ESP32, please double check the following point:
+If you are having problems following the steps of the guide to upload the sketches to the ESP32, please double-check the following points:

 - You should be able to solve the error “Timeout waiting for packet header” by disconnecting all the sensor/relays connected to the ESP32, before uploading the sketch.
 You may need to remove the ESP32 from the protoboard as well.

-- Not all usb cables have the same quality, and are appropriate to upload sketches to the ESP32.
-Please try with other cable.
+- Not all USB cables have the same quality and are appropriate to upload sketches to the ESP32.
+Please try with another cable.

-- The same happens with the USB port selected to connect the ESP32 to you computer.
-We have realized that when using usb hubs or similar devices, the upload from the sketch to the ESP32 may fail.
+- The same happens with the USB port selected to connect the ESP32 to your computer.
+We have realized that when using USB hubs or similar devices, the upload from the sketch to the ESP32 may fail.
 Try connecting the ESP32 directly to your computer.
 In the best case, to a port placed in the back of your computer.

 - If nothing helps, uploading a sample sketch from the Arduino IDE could help to diagnose what is failing.
 Try to upload a simple sketch to the ESP32, for example, a sketch that makes a led blink, to discard that the ESP32 is faulty.